Inside: 10 books written by Latinx authors to read this summer. A Spanish teacher summer reading list in both Spanish and English.

 Pride

-Back in the land of Young Adult Fiction, Pride is a modern day, diverse take on Pride & Prejudice.
+Also, back in the land of Young Adult Fiction, Pride is a modern day, diverse take on Pride & Prejudice.
 The main character is Dominican & Haitian and the author Ibi Zoboi is Hatian-American.
 It is set in present day New York City.
-It shares the struggles of growing up afro-latinx in the US, holding on to Caribbean roots, while trying to assimilate with American culture.
-I listened to the audiobook, which is beautifully read by Elizabeth Acevedo.
+It shares the struggles of growing up Afro-Latinx in the US, holding on to Caribbean roots, while trying to assimilate with American culture.
+I listened to the audiobook, which was beautifully read by Elizabeth Acevedo.

 Dominicana

-This historical fiction novel is set in 1960s New York City and the Dominican Republic.
+Next, this historical fiction novel is set in 1960s New York City and the Dominican Republic.
 It follows a 15 year old who is married off by her family to live in the US.
-I enjoyed reading about the little written about historical Latinx immigrant experience.
+I enjoyed reading about the little written about the historical Latinx immigrant experience.
 It is based on the author’s abuela and her story.
-The story is real, heartbreaking, and shows the power of a strong women (who is actually just a child).
-I would highly recommend it.
+The story is real, and heartbreaking, and shows the power of strong women (who is actually just a child).
+This book is great.

 I am Not Your Perfect Mexican Daughter

-I read this book in English, but would actually love to read it in Spanish as well.
-It follows a Mexican-American young women living in Chicago dealing with the unexpected death of her (seemingly) perfect sister.
+Also, I read this book in English & later in Spanish as well.
+It follows a Mexican-American young woman living in Chicago dealing with the unexpected death of her (seemingly) perfect sister.
 It is dramatic and funny all at the same time, while the main character digs into her sister’s past.
-This book has gotten a lot of positive press, and I have heard that many latinx readers really related to the family dynamics.
+This book has gotten a lot of positive press, and I have heard that many latinx readers related to the family dynamics.

 With the Fire on High

-This was the my first Elizabeth Acevedo read, and I actually listened to it as an audiobook.
-The main character is an Afro-Latinx, Puertorican/African American teen living in the US.
+This was my first Elizabeth Acevedo read, and I actually listened to it as an audiobook.
+The main character is an Afro-Latinx, Puerto Rican/African American teen living in the US.
 She is a positive representation of a teen mom, who is trying to pursue her dreams in high school, as well as care for both her child and grandma.
-Cooking and cultural foods pay a big part in the book and you will leave reading hungry.
+Cooking and cultural foods play a big part in the book and you will leave reading hungry.

 The Poet X